jeffotoni/gocompilation/README.md

 The most common scenarios that use Clean Architecture are projects aimed at microservices and the web.

+This article shows us one of the ways to organize our codes in Golang.[Organizing Go code 2012](https://blog.golang.org/organizing-go-code) and [slide 2014 presentation](https://talks.golang.org/2014/organizeio.slide).
+Very cool this video, worth checking:  [GopherCon 2018: Kat Zien - How Do You Structure Your Go Apps](https://www.youtube.com/watch?v=oL6JBUk6tj0).

-Below I have described some directories that are used very frequently in Web projects in General.
+Below I have described some directories that are used very frequently in **Web projects in General**.

 #### src

 #### pkg

 #### cmd

 #### mocks

 #### repo

 #### model

 #### views/template

 #### handler/controller

 #### middleware

 #### config

 #### loggs

+#### vendor